ryanmccartney/robinson/docs/index.md

 * Organize physical books and eBooks
 * Built in eBook reader
 * Install on your device as a Progressive Web App (PWA)

+# Coming Soon

+* Drag and drop manual organization of books
+* Automatically organise books by cover colour

 # Technology